ARDG-NRAO/libra-containers/README.md

 The goal of this repo is to enable the production of a singularity based minimum dependency `roadrunner` application for development and testing across different NVIDIA GPUs and for easier shared development.
 At this juncture it is assumed that you have `singularity` installed on you machine of choice.
 If not please contact your sysadmin or refer to the ample documentation [available online](https://docs.sylabs.io/guides/3.11/user-guide/index.html)

 ## Building the container
+If you are going to use the container or build repeatedly please set the SINGULARITY_CACHEDIR variable in your bashrc to a path that is not in your user area.
+This will ensure that the build does not fail due to the user quota limits.
 In order to build the roadrunner container for development so you can make all your edits before shipping out for testing I prefer the `--sandbox` method.
-In order to build a `sandbox` which is essentially a linux container is a local folder, you can run the following.
+In order to build a `sandbox` which is essentially a linux container as a local folder, you can run the following.

 ```
 singularity build --sandbox --fakeroot --fix-perms my_container_folder libra-cuda-11.4.0-devel-rockylinux8_readonly.def